waggle-sensor/beehive-server/publishing-tools/README.md

 001e0610e537;2018/02/26 17:02:24;coresense:4;frame;Chemsense;no2;1266
 ```

-_Output is in the same format, but can contain only a subset of the lines._
+_Input and output are in the same format, but output will usually contain a subset of the input._

 ## Metadata